coryrwest/B2.NET/README.md

 calls to the B2 API.
 This will automatically be handled by the library when necessary.
 You do not have to keep this object around.
 The `options` object requires KeyId and ApplicationKey to authorize.

+**NOTE:** Authorization Tokens automatically expire after 24 hours, in some cases long-lived clients can experience a token timeout.
+As of v.0.8.0 the client will attempt to get a new token if it detects that it has en expired token.
+If you want to disable dthis functionality, pass the `NoTokenRefresh` bool in your B2Options object.

 #### authorizeOnInitialize
 If you set `authorizeOnInitialize` to false the B2Client will not call the B2 API until you tell it to.
 This requires that you call Initialize() before making any other calls with the client.
 The client WILL NOT automatically call this if needed, you MUST call it yourself.